anveshraja/Decodr_Tech/README.md

 # Decodr_Tech
-It is a data science repository
+It is a Data Science Institute